pnadolny13/100-days-of-code/log.md

 **Thoughts** I missed two days because I had a pipe burst and will have to manually update this date.
 To make up for it, I spent an extra hour today on 1/10 to make up for 1/9...so I'm logging this for 1/9.

 **Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/7a36955bebceb1d5e400c793d465e65a360b97bb

+### Day 7: January 10, 2018

+**Today's Progress**: I didnt get a lot done.
+I spent a long line trying to get a bootstrap template to work.
+It did but it was only a one pager so it wasnt going to work.
+Bootstrap is easy until you have to customize it.
+Rolled back to old code.
+I researched github integration and their wasnt too much, sounds like it might be tough.

+**Thoughts** I had an idea that I could use the bootstrap template to showcase all of the things I do during the 100 days of coding.
+I could update as I finish projects and write a little description with links to github.

+**Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/2f8d22b7ccad8cdf63ecd5a4bb50cd604fa04f7f